Self-Portrait (Inn of the Dawn Horse): Hyena

 The inclusion of the hyena may suggest an "intrusion of the wild into a domestic space," which Carrington is ultimately aligning herself with as noted by her gesture towards the female hyena and their mirrored stares towards the viewer.
 Carrington often identified with the hyena, in the same way she identified with horses, saying in an interview from 1999, "I'm like a hyena, I get into the garbage cans.
 I have an insatiable curiosity."

 Provenance

 At the beginning of World War II, Carrington left the painting with German artist Max Ernst, who took it to New York in 1941.
 He gave it to art dealer Pierre Matisse, the youngest son of French painter Henri Matisse, sometime after December 1942, and upon his death, the painting was transferred to his widow Maria-Gaetana Matisse.
-In 2002, Self-Portrait was gifted to the Metropolitan Museum of Art by the Pierre and Maria-Gaetana Matisse Foundation.
+In 2002, Self-Portrait was given to the Metropolitan Museum of Art by the Pierre and Maria-Gaetana Matisse Foundation.